nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag from 'friends' to 'buddies'

+**MSS**

+1. User requests to rename the tag 'friends' to 'buddies'
+2. AddressBook asks the user to confirm the change from 'friends' to 'buddies'
+3. User confirms the change
+4. AddressBook renames the tag from 'friends' to 'buddies' Use case ends.

+**Extensions**

+1a.
+Tag 'friends' does not exist

+> 1a1.
+AddressBook shows an error message <br>
+  Use case ends

+3a.
+User denies the change

+> Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.